parmort/physics_engine/README.md

 ## Controlling the simulation

-Left and right arrow keys apply forces on the red square.
-Spacebar toggles friction and air resistance.
+The left and right arrow keys apply forces on the red square.
+The spacebar toggles friction and air resistance.

+## Physics Principles

+1. Elastic collisions conserve momentum and energy
+2. Air resistance eventually cancels out the other forces acting on an object, resulting in terminal velocity
+3. Static friction force is equal and opposite to the sum of the other forces in the plane of the surface
+4. Normal force is equal and opposite to the net force exerted on the ground
+5. With a constant force, acceleration is constant, and velocity continuously increases

+## Goals

+- [X] Don't worry about heat
+- [X] Make idealistic assumptions
+- [ ] Remove reliance on processing
+- [ ] Rotational stuff